Chart Color Schemes

 Employment performance in Croydon - East has been below expectations when compared to most other areas nationally

-Transport, postal & warehousing has limited presence with 3.2% employment compared to the regional average of 5.2%.
-Employment opportunities locally may be limited as indicated by Census data comparing working population to resident population.
-From September 2024 to September 2025, employment levels increased by 0.8% and labour force increased by 1.1%, causing unemployment to rise by 0.3 percentage points.
-In Greater Melbourne, employment grew by 3.0%, labour force expanded by 3.3%, and unemployment rose by 0.3 percentage points during the same period.
-State-level data from 25-Nov-25 shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with a state unemployment rate of 4.7%.
-National employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Croydon - East's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, assuming constant population projections for illustrative purposes.
+Transport, postal & warehousing had limited presence with 3.2% employment compared to the regional average of 5.2%.
+Employment opportunities locally may be limited, as indicated by the ratio of Census working population to resident population.
+Between September 2024 and September 2025, employment levels increased by 0.8%, and labour force grew by 1.1%, causing unemployment to rise by 0.3 percentage points.
+In comparison, Greater Melbourne saw employment growth of 3.0% and a labour force expansion of 3.3%, with unemployment rising by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Croydon - East's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment